Coffee & Hazelnut Biscotti

 Begin by preparing the coffee concentrate - mix 2 tablespoons of boiling water with 2 to 3 teaspoons of instant coffee and stir until granules are dissolved.
 Set aside until later.

 In a large mixing bowl, cream the butter and sugar until fluffy and the sugar has been dissolved.
-Add the eggs and vanilla extract and beat just until combined.
+Add the eggs, vanilla extract and the coffee concentrate and beat just until combined.
 With a wooden spoon stir in the flour and baking powder (and salt if using unsalted butter).
 Now stir in the hazelnuts.
 On a floured surface knead until smooth (you will need to keep adding a little flour at a time until the dough no longer sticks to your fingers.
 However, the dough must still be moist ) (see first two pictures above).

 Divide/cut the dough into 2 halves.
 Form each dough half into a log.
 Place the dough logs on a parchment lined cookie sheet & just slightly flatten the logs (see picture above).
 Bake in a preheated 350 degree oven for 25 to 35 minutes (it all depends on the type of oven that you use) - bake until the outer layer is golden & the middle is fully baked (you might need to cut one in half if you have never made these before to make sure that they are fully baked- see second picture below) - do NOT overbake - it is a dense dough but you will need to be able to cut them into biscotti slices.